pts/minilibc686/README.md

 * To use the bundled diet libc built for i686, specify `--diet`.
 * To use the bundled diet libc built for i386, specify `--diet -march=i386`.
   This will also make the specified C source files be compiled for i386.
+* To use the bundled eglibc built for i686, specify `--eglibc`.
 * (Most users want `--uclibc` instead of this.)
   To use the bundled uClibc 0.9.30.1 (built for `-march=i686`) with the bundled TinyCC compiler, specify `--utcc`.The full uClibc .h files are